 It’s now time to stop talking about it and solve the access to justice problem.
 In some divorce courts in Canada, 70% of people are self-represented.
 This is terrible because it means that people are preferring to take care of their serious legal issues instead of hiring a lawyer.
 It’s like if people were doing surgery on themselves instead of going to a hospital because they hate doctors.

 Make no mistake, legal issues such as family law are serious.
 People lose their homes and children.
 I don’t think it’s inappropriate to compare it to a hospital.

-Important studies that have come out of the 2019 Legal Trends Report show that people don’t self-represent just because of saving money.
-The main reason why people prefer to do it themselves is because they don’t trust lawyers.
+Important studies that have come out of the Legal Trends Report show that people don’t self-represent just because of saving money.
+The main reason why people prefer to do it themselves is that they don’t trust lawyers.